 Photo Credit: PD Photo

 The island enjoys an ideal geographical location surrounded by the South China Sea to the north and northwest, the Sulu Sea to the northeast, the Celebes Sea and the Makassar Strait to the east, and the Java Sea and Karimata Strait to the south.
 It is a casket of rich biological diversification, predominantly consisting of flora and fauna.
 There are over 15,000 species of flowering plants, over 3,000 species of trees, around 220 species of terrestrial mammals, and over 420 species of birds.

 One of the world's famous bio-diverse places, Borneo is a treasury of several new species of animals and plants, which are being discovered ever and again.
 It is a natural habitat to the gentle great ape, the Orang-Utan.
 The island is also home to other endangered species such as the Sumatran Rhino, Clouded Leopard, and Asian Elephant.

 The World Wide Fund for Nature (WWF) has divided the island into seven distinct eco-regions:

 Ongoing deforestation has brought plenty of changes in the habitat of inhabitants.
 Areas under the forest cover have shrunk from the past to the present.
-Borneo's lowland forests outside protected areas are fast depleting while upland forests will disappear by 2020.
-Excessive plantation of palm tress has resulted in the degradation of tropical rainforest.
-Many species of animals, reptiles, and birds are at the verge of extinction.
-Because of increasing demand for palm oil, forest tresses are ruthlessly cut down, which affects the natural plantation.
-Poaching is another big threat for the wildlife, especially for those animals such as tigers, rhinos and orang-utans, which are already at the stage of disappearance.
+Borneo's forests outside protected areas are fast depleting.
+Excessive plantation of palm trees has resulted in the degradation of tropical rainforest.
+Many species of animals, reptiles, and birds are on the verge of extinction.
+Because of the increasing demand for palm oil, forest tresses are ruthlessly cut down, which affects the natural plantation.
+Poaching is another significant threat for wildlife, especially for tigers, rhinos and orangutans, which are already at the stage of disappearance.